-- 142. Nothing in these Program Guidelines should be construed to give rise to any contractual obligations or rights, express or implied, by the issue of these Program Guidelines or the submission of an application under the Program.
-No contract will be created until a formal written Funding Agreement is executed between a successful Applicant and the Commonwealth, represented by the Department. - 143.
-Notwithstanding any other provision of these Program Guidelines, the Minister reserves the right, at any time, to: - (a) alter, amend or vary these Program Guidelines, and the process outlined in these Program Guidelines; and - (b) act, refrain from acting, or make a decision, that is inconsistent with these Program Guidelines. - 144.
-Notwithstanding the approval of any application for CRC Program Funding, the provision of CRC Program Funding by the Commonwealth, and the amount of any CRC Program Funding, is subject to available Australian Government funding and changes in Australian Government policy.
+- 133. Nothing in these Program Guidelines should be construed to give rise to any contractual obligations or rights, express or implied, by the issue of these Program Guidelines or the submission of an application under the Program.
+No contract will be created until a formal written Funding Agreement is executed between a successful Applicant and the Commonwealth, represented by the Department. - 134.
+Notwithstanding any other provision of these Program Guidelines, the Minister reserves the right, at any time, to: - (a) alter, amend or vary these Program Guidelines, and the process outlined in these Program Guidelines; and - (b) act, refrain from acting, or make a decision, that is inconsistent with these Program Guidelines. - 135.
+Notwithstanding the approval of any application for CRC Program Funding, the provision of CRC Program Funding by the Commonwealth, and the amount of any CRC Program Funding, is subject to available Australian Government funding and changes in Australian Government policy. - 136.
+Notwithstanding any other provisions in these program guidelines, should there be no legislative authority for supporting the CRC-P stream of the Program, selection rounds would not be conducted and further funding commitments would not be made.